Hurghada

 Hurghada (/hərˈɡædə, -ˈɡɑː-/; الغردقة al-Ġhardaqah, /arz/) is a coastal city that serves as the largest city and capital of the Red Sea Governorate of Egypt.
 Hurghada has grown from a small fishing village to one of the largest resort destinations along the Red Sea coast, stretching close to 40 km.

 The city is bordered to the north by Ras Gharib, to the south by Safaga, to the east by the Red Sea coast, and to the west by the Red Sea Mountains.
 The city's nearest airport is Hurghada International Airport.
 Hurghada contains the islands of Giftun, Umm Qamar, Magawish, Abu Ramada, Abu Minqar, Fanadir, and Shadwan.
-The Hurghada metropolitan area is home to famous resort cities and towns that include El Gouna, Sahl Hasheesh, Soma Bay, and Makadi Bay.
+The Hurghada metropolitan area is home to popular resort cities and towns that include El Gouna, Sahl Hasheesh, Soma Bay, and Makadi Bay.
 Its main districts are El Dahar, El Saqqala, and El Ahyaa.

-The city by itself is famous for its luxurious and large hotels.
+The city by itself is famous for its large and luxurious hotels.
 As of 2024, Hurghada attracts over 9 million visitors annually, making it one of the most visited cities in Egypt and consistently ranking among the world's top tourist destinations and the third best nature destination in the world.